docknetwork/sdk/tutorials/src/tutorial_evm.md

 ## Chainlink

 The chain will have Chainlink contracts for price feed in addition to Link token and others.
-The contracts and scripts to interact with Chainlink contracts are [here](../../scripts/eth/chainlink).
+The contracts and scripts to interact with Chainlink contracts are at `scripts/eth/chainlink` in the repo.
 The scripts have some comments to explain the working.

-- To deploy the Link token, check the script [link-token.js](scripts/eth/chainlink/link-token.js).
+- To deploy the Link token, check the script `link-token.js` at path `scripts/eth/chainlink/link-token.js` in the repo.
-- To deploy the [FluxAggregator](https://github.com/smartcontractkit/chainlink/blob/develop/evm-contracts/src/v0.6/FluxAggregator.sol) contract that is used by oracles to submit prices, check script [flux-aggegator.js](scripts/eth/chainlink/flux-aggegator.js).
+- To deploy the [FluxAggregator](https://github.com/smartcontractkit/chainlink/blob/develop/evm-contracts/src/v0.6/FluxAggregator.sol) contract that is used by oracles to submit prices, check script `flux-aggegator.js` at path `scripts/eth/chainlink/flux-aggegator.js` in the repo.
 - To deploy aggregator with access control on reads and with proxy, [AccessControlledAggregator](https://github.com/smartcontractkit/chainlink/blob/develop/evm-contracts/src/v0.6/AccessControlledAggregator.sol) and [EACAggregatorProxy](https://github.com/smartcontractkit/chainlink/blob/develop/evm-contracts/src/v0.6/EACAggregatorProxy.sol) are deployed.
-  Check script [access-controlled-aggregator-proxy.js](scripts/eth/chainlink/access-controlled-aggregator-proxy.js).
-To deploy with [DeviationFlaggingValidator](https://github.com/smartcontractkit/chainlink/blob/develop/evm-contracts/src/v0.6/DeviationFlaggingValidator.sol) that raises flag on price off by a threshold in either direction, use script [deviation-flag-validator.js](scripts/eth/chainlink/deviation-flag-validator.js).
+  Check script `access-controlled-aggregator-proxy.js` at path `scripts/eth/chainlink/access-controlled-aggregator-proxy.js` in the repo.
+To deploy with [DeviationFlaggingValidator](https://github.com/smartcontractkit/chainlink/blob/develop/evm-contracts/src/v0.6/DeviationFlaggingValidator.sol) that raises flag on price off by a threshold in either direction, use script `deviation-flag-validator.js` at path `scripts/eth/chainlink/deviation-flag-validator.js`.
 The set the validator address while deploying `AccessControlledAggregator`.
-- To setup a contract for an Oracle (not needed for price feed though), check script  [oracle.js](scripts/eth/chainlink/oracle.js).
+- To setup a contract for an Oracle (not needed for price feed though), check script `oracle.js` in `scripts/eth/chainlink/oracle.js`.